Avaiga/taipy-doc/docs/manuals/cli/run.md

 ## With Taipy unsupported arguments

-Assume that the "main.py" file containing some custom arguments for your application:
+Assume that the "main.py" file contains some custom arguments for your application:

 - `--host`: specify the host of the data server to read from.
 - `--port`: specify the port of the data server to read from.
 - `--debug`: turn on debug mode on your data processing pipeline.

-In a normal Python CLI, your application arguments will conflict with Taipy supported arguments.
+In a standard Python CLI, your application arguments will conflict with Taipy supported arguments.
 Passing the host of your data server would also change the host of your Taipy application, which is not a good problem to have.